What is my role as Department Head in securing University information?

 Information is one of our most important assets and protecting it is one of our top priorities.
 All users play a critical role in protecting information.
 Each department is responsible for the information it receives, creates, transmits or stores.
 Information that can identify an individual, referred to as PII (Personally Identifiable Information), including but not limited to student grades and health information, is protected from improper disclosure by federal and state law.
-The University classifies data on five levels as specified in the Data Classification Levels policy.
+The University classifies information on five levels as specified in the Information Classification policy.

-Data levels three through five must be fully protected in accordance with federal and state laws and University policy.
+Information levels three through five must be fully protected in accordance with federal and state laws and University policy.
 Contact the Information Security Unit for questions or assistance.